Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/shipping-software.md

 - Demonstrations
 	- If you're producing a service, you often want to showcase that service.
 Demonstration environments are production environments that contain only test data.
-These are subject to the test data problem if long-lived and used by multiple demonstrators, but since demonstrations have no impact on the ability to release software, it is an acceptable problem to deal with and easily mitigated by making fresh demonstration environments easy to recreate.
+These are subject to the test data problem if long-lived and used by multiple demonstrators, but since demonstrations usually (and ideally) have no impact on the ability to release software, it is an acceptable problem to deal with and easily mitigated by making fresh demonstration environments easy to recreate.
+	- If demonstrations _do_ affect the ability to release due to some requirement of doing non-production User Acceptance Testing (UAT), then efforts should be made to remove this requirement, so that we can deploy to production as quickly as possible and get _real_ user feedback on new releases.
+If the requirement is unremovable, then time a release spends in the UAT / Demonstration environment, before it is promoted to Production, should be minimised as much as possible.
 - 3rd party usage for their own testing/verification.
 	- 3rd parties might not be as advanced in their testing as you and believe they can solve or work around the test data problem (they can't, but they believe they can), and so want a test environment to use to verify their